jundalisay/sp/content/en/research/descartes/meteors/discourse-09.md

 - The first surface reflects a part of this light
 - The second surface reflects another part, and so on

-In this way, there is almost none or no more that passes through.
+In this way, almost none passes through.

 This is why the following are not transparent:
 - crushed glass